sustainable-computing-io/kepler-doc/docs/source/usage/metrics/index.rst

     a good proxy for the memory access number.
 If an LLC read miss occurs, a read access to main memory should occur (but note that this is not necessarily the case for LLC write misses under a write-back cache policy).

+Note:
+    You can enable/disable expose of those metrics through `expose-hardware-counter-metrics` kepler execution option.

 Kepler metrics for Node information:
 =====================================